hyperledger/iroha-2-docs/src/guide/troubleshooting/configuration-issues.md

 It's easy to confuse the builds in the `debug` and `release` directories, and keep using an old build due to this.
-In case you're using `iroha_client_cli` and rebuild it inside the Iroha project directory root:
+In case you're using the `iroha_client_cli` and rebuild it inside the Iroha project directory root:

 * `rm ./target/debug/iroha_client_cli ./target/release/iroha_client_cli`